percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/azure.md

 ![!](../../_images/azure_subscription_id.png)

 ### Create a new application to get the tenant ID, client ID and the client secret.

+To get the tenant ID, client ID and the client secret:
+{.power-number}

 1. Search for **Azure Active Directory**
 ![!](../../_images/azure_active_directory_section.png)